If I Could Go!

 "If I Could Go!" is the first single released from American rapper Angie Martinez's second studio album, Animal House (2002).
-The track features rapper Sacario and singer Lil Mo and was produced by Rick Rock; Sacario co-wrote the song.
+The track features rapper Sacario and singer Lil Mo and was produced by Rick Rock.
+Rick Rock co-wrote the song with the three performers.
 It is Martinez's highest-charting song to date on the US Billboard Hot 100, peaking at number 15.
 The song won two Certified BDS Spin Awards for 50,000 radio spins and 100,000 radio spins.

 Song information

-According to the album liner notes, "If I Could Go" was recorded at Battery Studios in New York City and Sacario's former recording studio "West Wing" in Connecticut.
-The song was mixed at Right Track Recording by Supa Engineer Duro.
+According to the album liner notes, "If I Could Go" was recorded at Battery Studios in New York City and Sacario's former recording studio, West Wing, in Connecticut.
+The song was mixed at Right Track Studios by Supa Engineer Duro.

 Music video

 The video was directed by Film Director Steve Carr.